Acacia confusa

 Description

-A native of the Philippines, this fast-growing ornamental and forestry tree is typically 10 to 15 m (30 to 50 ft) tall, with a single or forked trunk supporting a moderately dense, rounded crown.
+Native to the Philippines, this fast-growing ornamental and forestry tree typically reaches 10 to 15 m (30 to 50 ft) tall, with a single or forked trunk supporting a moderately dense, rounded crown.
 The bark is grey or grey-brown and usually smooth.

-The leaves are long and narrow with a slight curve or sickle-shape, medium green and remain on the tree in all seasons.
+The leaves are long and narrow, slightly curved or sickle-shaped, medium green, and remain on the tree year-round.

 The flowers are small, bright yellow and round, in the shape of small puff-balls.
 They bloom in profusion from spring to summer, in clusters at the ends of the branches, creating a showy display.
-Masses of flat, brown seedpods soon follow and persist on the tree before they eventually become dry and fall to the ground.
+Masses of flat, brown seedpods soon follow and persist on the tree before eventually drying and falling to the ground.

-It is cultivated as a landscape tree in Hawaii, mainly for its showy flowering display.
-However, the leaves emit an unpleasant odour when they are brushed against or ruffled by the wind.
+Flowering ornamental - It is also cultivated as a landscape tree in Hawaii, mainly for its showy flowering display.
+However, the leaves emit an unpleasant odour when brushed or ruffled by the wind.

 Climate

-Grows naturally in humid subtropical and tropical lowland to mid-elevation climates, generally areas with annual lows of 16 to 24°C, annual highs of 25 to 33°C, annual rainfall of 1200 to 3000 mm and a dry season of 2 to 6 months.
+Grows naturally in humid subtropical and tropical lowland to mid-elevation climates, generally areas with annual lows of 16 to 24°C, annual highs of 25 to 33°C, annual rainfall of 1200 to 3000 mm and a dry season of 6 months or less.

 Growing

-New plants are usually started from seed that have undergone pre-treated by immersing them in near-boiling water for around a minute.
+New plants are usually started from seed, which is pre-treated by immersing it in near-boiling water for about a minute.

-Performs best on free-draining clay, loam and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.5 to 7.5, and on sites with full to partial sun exposure.
-It has good tolerance to strong winds and drought conditions.
+It performs best on free-draining clay, loam, and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.5 to 7.5, and on sites with full to partial sun exposure.
+It tolerates strong winds and drought conditions.

 Problem features

-There does not appear to be any reports of seed dispersal by birds or other animals.
-However, many of the seed that fall to the ground germinate readily, creating dense, impenetrable stands or thickets over time, eventually crowding out other plant species.
-It is recorded as a major weed in most areas where it is introduced.
+There do not appear to be any reports of seed dispersal by birds or other animals.
+However, many seeds that fall to the ground germinate readily, creating dense, impenetrable stands or thickets over time and eventually crowding out other plant species.
+It is considered a major weed in most areas where it has been introduced.
 The Hawaii Pacific Weed Risk Assessment (HPWRA) project assessed it as a high weed risk species for Hawaii.

 Where it grows